 Knight collaborated with Osborn's mentor, E.D.
 Cope, as well as the paleontologist William Diller Matthew.
 Based on Matthew's lifelike articulations of fossil skeletons, Knight produced little clay models that he then cast in plaster.
 That step completed, he could move the casts around and examine the resulting lights and shadows.
 Then he painted the same animals, based partly on his cast and partly on his knowledge of living organisms.

 Throughout his long artistic career, Knight struggled with poor vision.
 A childhood injury damaged his vision in his right eye, and myopia and astigmatism affected his left eye.
 Cataracts piled on more vision problems.
 He was legally blind for a long stretch of his life, and he lost his vision completely a couple years before he died.
+In later years, he would climb scaffolding to put finishing touches on his murals.
+Back down on the floor, he couldn't see the work he'd just done.
 But for as long as he could, he kept working.

 In 1946, Knight both wrote and illustrated Life Through the Ages, years before other scientific illustrators started authoring their own books.
 The pictures were beautiful, though some of the narrative was a little quaint.
 "Stegosaurus was, no doubt, the stupidest member of a very moronic family," he wrote.
 Of T. rex, Knight remarked, "He was just an enormous eating machine with an insatiable appetite and with practically no brains."
 And Knight's assessment of dinosaurs in general was, "They had been in existence too long, for they were stupid, unadaptable, and unprogressive."
 Needless to say, some of Knight's ideas about droopy-tailed dinosaurs have since been overturned.
 Likewise, his other illustrations had occasional errors, such as misidentified animals in his pictures of the Cambrian.
 Yet these errors just reflected scientific thinking of the day.